A World Class Cannabis Company

 This Harvest One profile is part of a paid investor education campaign.*

 Harvest One (TSXV:HVT) is a global cannabis company focused on delivering high-quality, innovative health and wellness cannabis products and technology to regulated markets around the world.
-Shareholders have significant exposure to the entire cannabis value chain through three wholly-owned subsidiaries: United Greeneries Ltd., Satipharm AG and Dream Water.
-The company also has a 20 percent interest Burb Cannabis Inc., a British Columbian-based cannabis retailer.
+Shareholders have significant exposure to the entire cannabis value chain through four wholly-owned subsidiaries: United Greeneries Ltd., Satipharm AG, Dream Water and Delivra.
+The company also has a 20 percent interest in Burb Cannabis Inc., a British Columbian-based cannabis retailer.

-United Greeneries is a licensed producer (LP) under the Access to Cannabis for Medical Purposes Regulations (ACMPR) with a highly experienced horticultural team.
+United Greeneries is a licensed producer under the Cannabis Act with a highly experienced cultivation team.
 Harvest One has also received its sales license for the United Greeneries brand.
-The company is building large-scale horticultural operations to meet the demand from both the medical market and that expected from the emerging Canadian recreational cannabis market.
+The company is building large-scale operations to meet the demand from both the medical market and the emerging Canadian recreational cannabis market.